-Family members who declare citizenship or national status will be required to provide additional documentation such as a birth certificate or other legal document.
+Family members who declare citizenship or national status will not be required to provide additional documentation unless LMHA receives information indicating that an individual's declaration may not be accurate.

 Eligible Noncitizens

 In addition to providing a signed declaration, those declaring eligible noncitizen status must sign a verification consent form and cooperate with LMHA efforts to verify their immigration status as described in Chapter 7.
 The documentation required for establishing eligible noncitizen status varies depending upon factors such as the date the person entered the U.S., the conditions under which eligible immigration status has been granted, the person's age, and the date on which the family began receiving HUD-funded assistance.